 A Readium Chrome Application has also been built from ReadiumJS.
-It is still available on the Chrome Web Store in December 2019.
-It is one of the most full-featured EPUB 3 Reading Systems available, but Google has decided to deprecate all Chrome Applications, therefore it will stop running on Chrome someday.
+It is one of the most full-featured EPUB 3 Reading Systems available, but Google has decided to deprecate all Chrome Applications, therefore it will stop running on Chrome someday (as of April 2021, it is still available on the Chrome Web Store).
 It is now replaced by Thorium Reader.

 The source code for both the Chrome Application and the CloudReader is available under a BSD-type open source license.
 It can be downloaded from the Readium Github and modified to suit specific needs.